DAVID GREENE, HOST:

 INSKEEP: OK.
-Let's talk about stewards of the economy and what they make of this.
+Let's talk about stewards of the economy, and what they make of this.
 There's the federal government.
 We could talk about that.
 There's also the Federal Reserve.
 How might they - how might they use these numbers?

-INSKEEP: Chris, when you talk about headwinds, are you including political chaos in that, the government shutdown, the fight over the debt ceiling?
+INSKEEP: Chris, when you talk about headwinds, are you including political chaos in that - the government shutdown, the fight over the debt ceiling?

 ARNOLD: That is definitely not helping.
-We're likely to see more of a hit in terms of job growth numbers in the next report just because of the timing of when the data was collected.
+We're likely to see more of a hit, in terms of job-growth numbers, in the next report just because of the timing of when the data was collected.
 But it's more than just the shutdown and this one standoff.
 There's just this overall sense of uncertainty out there in the economy and among business owners.

-I was at a manufacturer's convention this past week, and the CEOs of several companies came up to me and told me, look, I've scaled back hiring, or I've put hiring on hold.
-This is before we knew what was happening with the debt ceiling standoff.
+I was at a manufacturers' convention this past week, and the CEOs of several companies came up to me and told me, look, I've scaled back hiring, or I've put hiring on hold.
+This is before we knew what was happening with the debt-ceiling standoff.
 There's just too much uncertainty.
 They don't know what's going to happen.
 And this was Republicans and Democrats alike.
 But both are very frustrated.

 INSKEEP: Weren't you telling us earlier this morning about a report that tried to put a number on how many jobs have been lost because of budget battles over the last two or three years?

 ARNOLD: Right.
 Different economic groups are trying to quantify this now.
-And one study came out last week - it was from macroeconomic advisors - and it found that this crisis-driven fiscal policy, is what they termed it, over the past three years has already cost the country nearly a million jobs.
+And one study came out last week - it was from Macroeconomic Advisers - and it found that this crisis-driven fiscal policy, is what they termed it, over the past three years has already cost the country nearly a million jobs.
 I think they found 900,000 jobs.
 And these are jobs that otherwise would have been created.
 And much of that, again, is because lawmakers are just not charting a long-term course for the country.
 Instead, we're getting these short-term policy patches.